platformsh/platformsh-docs/src/frameworks/drupal8.md

 ```

 Note the `settings.php` and `settings.patformsh.php` files.
 Both should be identical to the ones used for a Composer-based site.
 Also note that the `config/sync` directory is still outside the docroot.
 That is recommended for all Drupal installs generally, and is configured by the `settings.php` file.

+## Configuring Platform.sh for Drupal

+The ideal `.platform.app.yaml` file will vary from project project, and you are free to customize yours as needed.
+A recommended baseline Drupal 7 configuration is listed below, and can also be found in our [Drupal 8 template project](https://github.com/platformsh/platformsh-example-drupal8).

+{% codesnippet "https://raw.githubusercontent.com/platformsh/platformsh-example-drupal8/master/.platform.app.yaml", language="yaml" %}{% endcodesnippet %}